At a Glance

 - Implementing a 24-hour rule on all online purchases.

 - Not carrying credit cards to a store when you’re just browsing.

 Each of these strategies can help you limit expenses throughout the month and decrease your overall debt burden over time, ultimately helping you get out of debt quickly.

 To pay off debt, you need to know how much you owe.
 Get your credit report and credit scores, as well as your most recent credit card and loan statements.
 Use the credit report to verify your recorded debts are accurate.
 Your credit score will help determine if you qualify for lower interest rates.

 Tip: Look for a free app that lets you link multiple accounts to view your debt.
 You can also put the info into a spreadsheet.

-By tracking your money and changing spending habits, you can free up cash to pay off debt faster.
-Start by creating a spreadsheet to track what you spend in a month (or by downloading this free budget template from the FTC).
+By tracking your money and changing spending habits, you can free up cash to pay off debt faster:

 Options could include cooking at home more and bringing your lunch to work.
 If you like going out, try taking advantage of happy hour pricing.
 Consider deactivating online streaming services or subscriptions you no longer use.

 Checkout the full survey results here: How Young Americans Feel About The State Of Their Finances In 2022